jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 Now we have all information about the inlined methods with line numbers where they are called.

 # Auto-activation DebugNonSafepoint
-We saw that there is JMV flag to enable Debug information without safepoint, but there is also 2 cases where `DebugNonSafepoint` is automatically activated:
+We saw that there is JVM flag to enable debug information without safepoint, but there is also 2 cases where `DebugNonSafepoint` is automatically activated:
  - [JVMTI](https://github.com/openjdk/jdk/blob/a113e166e91b9b3d3f74a284888a5135b48dad44/src/hotspot/share/code/debugInfoRec.cpp#L107-L113)
  - [PrintAssembly](https://github.com/openjdk/jdk/blob/a113e166e91b9b3d3f74a284888a5135b48dad44/src/hotspot/share/runtime/arguments.cpp#L4157-L4160) or [CompileCommand](https://github.com/openjdk/jdk/blob/a113e166e91b9b3d3f74a284888a5135b48dad44/src/hotspot/share/compiler/compilerDirectives.cpp#L109-L112)

 ## JVMTI
-If a JVMTI agent register a callback `CompiledMethodLoad` the flag will be activated.
+If a JVMTI agent register a callback `CompiledMethodLoad`, the flag will be activated.
 Async-Profiler is doing it [here](https://github.com/jvm-profiling-tools/async-profiler/blob/master/src/profiler.h#L222-L228).
-Honest Prfiler is doing the same [here](https://github.com/jvm-profiling-tools/honest-profiler/blob/8a3a2ef206968476b89ac0b9184f0bbd0c6bd2e3/src/main/cpp/agent.cpp#L31-L36).
+Honest Profiler is doing the same [here](https://github.com/jvm-profiling-tools/honest-profiler/blob/8a3a2ef206968476b89ac0b9184f0bbd0c6bd2e3/src/main/cpp/agent.cpp#L31-L36).

-If you start a JVM with the JVMTI agent on the command line, the flag will be activated from the start, and all compiled method will generate Debug information outside of safepoints.
-However if you attach the agent on the running instance, flag will be enabled only when attached.
-Then, only new compiled methods will benefit from the flag, and already compiled method will still have only debug information for safepoints.
+If you start a JVM with the JVMTI agent on the command line (`-agentpath:profiler.so`, the flag will be activated from the start, and all compiled methods will generate debug information outside of safepoints.
+However, if you attach the agent on the running instance, flag will be enabled only when attached.
+Then, only new compiled methods will benefit from the flag, and already compiled methods will still have only debug information for safepoints.

 ## PrintAssembly/CompileCommand
 If you want to print the assembly of a method it will also activate the flag for having more useful information of the assembly for matching with bytecode/line numbers.